mbouli/dontbeblue/README.md

 # dontbeblue.club
-A message board for fans of K-pop girl group NewJeans (Tokkis) to leave encouraging messages 🐰💙!
+A message board for fans of K-pop girl group NewJeans (Tokkis) to leave encouragement 🐰💙!